In eastern Ghouta rubble, a father looks for his son

 “It took me two days to break up this piece under your feet.
 How am I supposed to lift it?”

-He thinks his brother Ramez lies dead near his son.“The most important thing is to get them out, we are waiting for the equipment and for the shelling to ease so we can get them out and bury them.
+He thinks his brother Ramez lies dead near his son.
+“The most important thing is to get them out, we are waiting for the equipment and for the shelling to ease so we can get them out and bury them.
 Are we at the point where someone can’t even be buried after dying?”

 The Feb.
 22 air strike in the eastern Ghouta town of Douma also killed his brother’s wife and their nine-year-old daughter.
 Their bodies were thrown far from the building, such was the power of the blast.